 Although Martha’s Vineyard may be small, the island has amassed a lot of wealth over the past three centuries, attracting the likes of presidents, actors, actresses and musicians.
 But what else would you expect from a state with an average household income of $75,297?

-Free Things To Do in Martha’s Vineyard
+Things To Do on Martha’s Vineyard

 During my trip all of the church doors were locked except for one so I respectfully entered the church and took a peek inside.
 Visiting this church made me feel like I stepped back in time.
 The church had old boxed pews, wooden chairs and a large bronze organ in the back.
 As I was about to leave, I noticed that each congregation member had a name tag for Sunday service.

 The Pagoda Tree

-The Pagoda Tree in Martha’s Vineyard is the oldest pagoda tree on the North American continent.
+The Pagoda Tree on Martha’s Vineyard is the oldest pagoda tree on the North American continent.
 The story of Martha Vineyard’s Pagoda Tree goes like this: Captain Thomas Milton, an English sailor, admired the pagoda trees from Asia so much that he planted a pagoda tree seed here in the early 1800s.
 This massive tree stands over 40 feet tall and shades South Water Street.

 Dr. Daniel Fisher House

-Just behind the Fisher House is The Island’s oldest standing residence – The Vincent House.
+Just behind the Fisher House is the island’s oldest standing residence, The Vincent House.
 Built in 1672, The Vincent House was owned by the Vincent family, a prominent Massachusetts family who owned the house for generations until 1940.
 The house was eventually donated to the Martha Vineyard’s Trust in 1977 by the MacKenty and Bigelow families and moved to its current location on the Fisher House estate.

 What used to be a retreat site for practicing Methodists during the 19th century is now one of Martha Vineyard’s historic landmarks.
-Located in the neighborhood of Oak Bluffs, The Campground is a vibrant, historical community that’s famous for its Gingerbread Cottages and iron Tabernacle.
+Located in the neighborhood of Oak Bluffs, The Campground is a vibrant, historical community that is famous for its Gingerbread Cottages and iron Tabernacle.
 During the 1800s, the Methodists religious community migrated here and built temporary tents.
-Over time they were replaced with small wooden gingerbread cottages.
+Eventually they were replaced with small wooden gingerbread cottages.
 There are over 300 gingerbread houses on the island.
 Many have whimsical names like Pink House, Angel Cottage, and Sea Shrimp.